spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 ## Apply digital source criticism to images generated with AI

+Photos generated with the prompt: "historienne qui travaille avec des sources historiques" on the 29th of April 2024 using the service [Picsart](https://picsart.com/create) but in French.

 Cite an image generated with AI:
 Instructions following the APA citation style: [https://library.senecapolytechnic.ca/apa/artificialintelligence](https://library.senecapolytechnic.ca/apa/artificialintelligence)